 In Minnesota, a person is guilty of mail theft when the person:

 (1) intentionally and without claim of right removes mail from a mail depository;

 (2) intentionally and without claim of right takes mail from a mail carrier;

 (3) obtains custody of mail by intentionally deceiving a mail carrier, or other person who rightfully possesses or controls the mail, with a false representation which is known to be false, made with intent to deceive and which does deceive a mail carrier or other person who possesses or controls the mail;

 (4) intentionally and without claim of right removes the contents of mail addressed to another;

 (5) intentionally and without claim of right takes mail, or the contents of mail, that has been left for collection on or near a mail depository; or

 (6) receives, possesses, transfers, buys, or conceals mail obtained by acts described in clauses (1) to (5), knowing or having reason to know the mail was obtained illegally.

-If you have been charged with mail theft or receiving stolen property, contact Keller Law Offices immediately.
-Keller Law Offices has two criminal justice attorneys.
+If you have been charged with mail theft or receiving stolen property, contact Keller Criminal Defense Attorneys immediately.
+Keller Criminal Defense Attorneys has two criminal justice attorneys.
 A criminal justice attorney will be able to fight the charges against you.
 The criminal justice attorneys have handled many theft cases in the past.
 Call 612-210-0629 for a free consultation.
 Max Keller offers payment plans in most cases.
-Keller Law Offices will take the charges seriously and are ready to take the case to trial if needed.
-Please take a look at Keller Law Offices’ website at www.kellerlawofficse.com.
+Keller Criminal Defense Attorneys will take the charges seriously and are ready to take the case to trial if needed.
+Please take a look at Keller Criminal Defense Attorneys’ website at www.kellerlawofficse.com.
 Phones calls and e-mails are answered 24/7.